Riding the Trend or Protecting Profits | Orchard Therapeutics plc (ORTX)

 Sponsored

+The average price from analysts is $3.67, which is $3.09 above the current price.
 ORTX currently public float of 81.79M and currently shorts hold a 1.01% ratio of that float.
-Today, the average trading volume of ORTX was 561.57K shares.
+Today, the average trading volume of ORTX was 608.19K shares.

 ORTX’s Market Performance